 Each marketing plan for a subsidiary is developed on the basis of individual, smaller-scale individual plans.
 The main condition for developing plans for departments and subsidiaries is that they must be linked to the general plan of the company.
 This does not mean that you must prepare a plan for each product or trade area.
 But if they are developed, they should be coordinated with the general marketing plan.

 In its simplest form, a marketing plan begins with the collection and evaluation of data from the past period.
 It usually contains detailed information about competitors, their strengths and weaknesses, strengths and weaknesses.
-The best plan should consider the strengths and weaknesses of your company, your successes and failures.
+The best plan should consider the strengths and weaknesses of your company, your successes, and your failures.

 But this is not a plan, but only the first step in its development.
 It is then supplemented with forecasts for the future, which implies a detailed description of the strategies that will be used to achieve the goals.
 The full form of the plan provides an assessment of the resources required for its execution, examines in detail its impact on the profit and loss figures, or the plan includes the forecast of the company’s financial report.